-The mission of the Basic Training Unit is to conduct an annual review and revision of the basic peace officer curriculum taught at the 15 law enforcement academies throughout the State.
-The Basic Training Curriculum consists of 88 lesson plans, which include classroom and proficiency skills training, along with reality based training scenarios.
-The curriculum spans 663 hours of basic training.
+The mission of the Basic Training Unit is to conduct an annual review and revision of the basic peace officer curriculum taught at the 17 law enforcement academies throughout the State.
+The Basic Training Unit is responsible for the review, revision, and development of the basic training curriculum.
+The Basic Training Curriculum consists of 188 lesson plans, which include classroom and proficiency skills training, along with reality based training scenarios.
+The curriculum spans 663 hours of training.

 Lori Wait - Basic Training Manager, [email protected], (602) 774-9367